-Through the same tried and true principles used in founding the men’s home, Ana’s impact will continue to touch future generations.
+Ana’s Home was birthed by Bishop Samuel Cotto, the founder of Casa Hope and Mel’s Home.
+Named after his spiritual mother Rev. Ana Martinez, Ana’s Home is a space for women overcoming addiction.
+Through the same tried and true principles used in founding the men’s home, Ana’s Home will continue to impact and touch the future generations.

 During their stay at Ana's Home, eligible residents receive training in spiritual development, educational advancement, community service, ministry training, and decision-making.

 The women are required to attend groups in Family Integrative Training, Anger Management, 12 Step Addiction Recovery, Relapse Prevention, Re-entry Vocational and Life Skills and more.